Unemployment benefits | Our Services | KelaSkip to content

 Earnings-related unemployment allowance or basic unemployment allowance?
 Unemployed persons can apply for benefits from their unemployment fund or Kela

-If you become unemployed, you are laid off or you are self-employed but have no work, register as an unemployed jobseeker with TE Services immediately.
+If you become unemployed, you are laid off or you are self-employed but have no work, register as an unemployed jobseeker with the employment services immediately.
 After that, you can receive unemployment benefits from Kela or your unemployment fund.

 Read more